-Exempt Investor means a holder of a Registered Covered Bond that, as of the relevant interest payment date, (A) is not resident for tax purposes in Belgium and does not use the income producing assets to exercise a business or professional activity in Belgium, (B) has been the legal owner (eigenaar/propriétaire) or usufructuary (vruchtgebruiker/usufruitier) of the Registered Covered Bond during the entire relevant interest period, (C) has been registered with the Issuer as the holder of the Registered Covered Bond during the entire relevant interest period, (D) has provided the Issuer with an affidavit in which it is certified that the conditions mentioned in points (A) and (B) are complied with, with respect to such interest payment on or before the date such affidavit is required to be delivered to the Issuer and (E) complies with any further requirement imposed by any successor provision to the current relevant Belgian tax provisions.
+Exempt Investor means a holder of a Registered Covered Bond that, as of the relevant interest payment date, I. (A) is not resident for tax purposes in Belgium and does not use the income producing assets, i.e. the Registered Covered Bonds, to exercise a business or professional activity in Belgium, (B) has been the legal owner (eigenaar/propriétaire) or usufructuary (vruchtgebruiker/usufruitier) of the Registered Covered Bond during the entire relevant interest period, (C) has been registered with the Issuer as the holder of the Registered Covered Bond during the entire relevant interest period, (D) has provided the Issuer with an affidavit in which it is certified that the conditions mentioned in points (A) and (B) are complied with, with respect to such interest payment on or before the date such affidavit is required to be delivered to the Issuer and (E) complies with any further requirement imposed by any successor provision to the current relevant Belgian tax provisions or II.
+(A) is a financial institution or an institution assimilated therewith or a semi-governmental institution for social security or an institution assimilated therewith, (B) has been the legal owner (eigenaar/propriétaire) or usufructuary (vruchtgebruiker/usufruitier) of the Registered Covered Bond during the entire relevant interest period, (C) has been registered with the Issuer as the holder of the Registered Covered Bond during the entire relevant interest period, (D) has provided the Issuer with an affidavit in which it is certified that the conditions mentioned in points (A) and (B) are complied with, with respect to such interest payment on or before the date such affidavit is required to be delivered to the Issuer and (E) complies with any further requirement imposed by any successor provision to the current relevant Belgian tax provisions.

-Relevant Date in respect of any payment means the date on which such payment first becomes due.
+Relevant Date in respect of any payment means the date on which such payment first becomes